mathematicalninja/floating.nvim/README.md

 [`pos`](#types-positionabrv) is the abbreviation of the (possibly user defined) position.

+[`bufwin_state`](#types-bufwinstate) the _exact_ specification of an open window.Mainly used to allow functions to call this when they know the state.

 ### Behaviour
+If an exact window's state is provided: closes that window.

 If only a style name is provided: hides the last window of that style opened.